justinmoon/fedimint/docs/gateway.md

 > **Note**
 >
-> We are currenly transitioning from a monolith `ln_gateway` extension that runs all the gateway business logic inside of a cln extension.
+> We are currenly transitioning from a monolith `gateway` extension that runs all the gateway business logic inside of a cln extension.
-> `ln_gateway` is equivalent to `Gatewayd` and `gateway-cln-extension` packaged into the same binary to run inside a CLN node as a plugin.
+> `gateway` is equivalent to `Gatewayd` and `gateway-cln-extension` packaged into the same binary to run inside a CLN node as a plugin.

 ---